elix-tech/kmol/README.md

 what we introduce as a script.

 It is possible to use a new command line argument called `kmol-script`.
-This argument expect only a config file containing all the necessary argument for that script.
+This argument expects only a config file containing all the necessary argument for that script.

-In out case we are want to run an manual aggregation.
+In out case we are want to run a manual aggregation.
 So we can run:

 ```
-kmol-script manual_aggregator.yaml
+kmol-script data/configs/manual_aggregator.yaml
 ```

 `manual_aggregator.yaml` is define as the following: